 Kipon IBERIT 50mm f2.4 Review | First Impressions

-Those who regularly read my blog probably already know that I’m a pretty big fan of the Kipon lenses.
-There is this cool quality you get from them that just does exist with so many most modern primes.
-If you lean into the flaws just a little bit you can produce some really interesting looks that add a lot of character to your photos.
-It’s another reason why I also like those 7Artisan lenses or retro M42 mount lenses.
+Those who regularly read my blog probably know I’m a big fan of the Kipon lenses.
+You get this cool quality from them that just doesn’t exist with so many of the most modern primes.
+If you lean into the flaws just a little bit, you can produce some really interesting looks that add a lot of character to your photos.
+It’s another reason I also like those 7Artisan or retro M42 mount lenses.
 However, I’ve found these Kipon / Kipon lenses are usually a bit tamer with overall better image quality than a lot of the cheaper third-party lenses out there.

 The optical quality with the IBERIT 50mm is nice.
 I thought the IBERIT 75mm had some cool classic rendering, but the IBERIT 50mm is just as magical.
 There is something really special about it I can’t put my finger on, I think it’s coming from the great micro-contrast and foreground-to-background separation as you transition into the out-of-focus areas.
-There is an overall nice pop to the details that you don’t see very often from over-corrected lenses, especially zooms.
+There is a nice pop to the details you often don’t see from over-corrected lenses, especially zooms.

-However, since lens design is a battle of compromises and this nice classic rendering in a small package does come at a cost, which I’ll get into.
+However, since lens design is a battle of compromises, this nice classic rendering in a small package comes at a cost, which I’ll get into.

-On full-frame bodies, there is some corner vignetting when I mount my Leica M variant.
+There is some corner vignetting on full-frame bodies when I mount my Leica M variant.
 I would be curious to see if the Sony E mount version has any issues or if the Leica Mount has issues with Leica cameras.
-The Leica mount versions of this lens do produce a greater minimum focus distance so there is likely a difference with the flange distance that could be resulting in that corner vignetting.
-My advice to anyone ordering Kipon lenses, order them in your camera’s designated mount unless you want to adapt them to different APS-C cameras as I do.
+The Leica mount versions of this lens produce a greater minimum focus distance, so there is likely a difference with the flange distance that could result in that corner vignetting.
+I advise anyone ordering Kipon lenses to order them in your camera’s designated mount unless you want to adapt them to different APS-C cameras, as I do.

-You can order the Leica Mount does future-proof your lens from brand-switching bodies, but it also cost a little bit more money because of the range finder coupling calibration they have to go through.
+You can order the Leica Mount to future-proof your lens from brand-switching bodies, but it costs a little bit more money because of the range finder coupling calibration you must undergo.

-There is some minor barrel distortion and some chromatic aberrations in high-contrast situations when wide open.
+There is minor barrel distortion and chromatic aberrations in high-contrast situations when wide open.

-Overall, it’s a pretty nice 50mm lens with a cool retro quality to the render, but there are a million 50mm lenses out there to choose from, especially if you delve into m42 mount lenses or Leica M lenses by Voigtlander, Zeiss, and Leica.
+Overall, it’s a pretty nice 50mm lens with a cool retro quality to the render.
+Still, there are a million 50mm lenses out there, especially if you delve into m42 mount lenses or Leica M lenses by Voigtlander Zeiss, and Leica.

-The IBERIT 50mm is fairly compact for a 50mm and is pretty lightweight, which is the primary reason why I always carry it with me.
+The IBERIT 50mm is fairly compact for a 50mm and lightweight, so I always carry it with me.

 IBERIT 50mm f2.4 | Build Quality

-With my first copy of this lens, there was some oil on the aperture blades.
-It would seem the IBERIT 50mm has a tendency to do this.
+My first copy of this lens had oil on the aperture blades.
+It would seem that the IBERIT 50mm has a tendency to do this.
 My second copy has been great for the last year, but after running around and abusing it in the hot summer heat of southern Japan, I again have oil on the aperture blades.

-This lens has been silently updated a few times since the early models I’ve used, so I would be curious to see if this problem has been remedied.
+Since the early models I’ve used, this lens has been silently updated a few times, so I would be curious to see if this problem has been remedied.

-The aperture blade feels good, not too dry and it comes in half-stop clicks.
+The aperture blade feels good, is not too dry, and comes in half-stop clicks.

 These lenses come in black or silver.
 I much prefer black to silver.
-The black has a much nicer matte finish and the silver tends to show more dirt, especially in the focus grooves.
+Black has a much nicer matte finish, and silver tends to show more dirt, especially in the focus grooves.

 Kipon 50mm f2.4 | Technical Overview

-On the technical side, the Kipon 50mm f2.4 is all around just good, it is possible to find better, but you may lose out on some artistic characteristics if that’s what you’re going for.
+On the technical side, the Kipon 50mm f2.4 is generally good.
+It is possible to find better, but you may lose out on some artistic characteristics if that’s what you’re going for.

-Pixel peepers will be happy to see a decent performance in the corners and overall really nice sharpness.
-There are sharper lenses out there, even by Kipon, like the IBELUX 40mm f0.85 is sharper, but this IBERIT really is sharp enough for almost anything including landscape work.
+Pixel peepers will be happy to see a decent performance in the corners and really nice sharpness overall.
+There are sharper lenses out there, even by Kipon.
+For example, the IBELUX 40mm f0.85 is sharper, but this IBERIT really is sharp enough for almost anything, including landscape work.

 The main technical flaws of this lens would be corner vignetting on full-frame bodies, and chromatic aberrations when wide open with high-contrast details.